PortSwigger/passkey-raider/README.md

 ## Description

-Passkey Raider is a Burp Suite extension designed for testing Passkey systems.
+Passkey Raider is a Burp Suite extension designed to facilitate comprehensive testing of Passkey systems.
 It offers three core functionalities:

 1. Decode and encode Passkey data in HTTP requests.
 2. Automatically replace the public key in Passkey registration flows with a generated public key.